Natrona County, Wyoming

 I bought an electric pressure cooker that holds 4 pint canning jars and am wondering if it would be safe to pressure can pickled fish with this cooker

-Natrona County Wyoming about 2 years ago
+Natrona County Wyoming over 2 years ago

 The last couple of years the pepper and tomato seedlings for the garden have got to the cotyledon stage or one real leaf and stunted with no growth but they don't die.They barely grow when transplanted outdoors.I'm using t-5 florescent lights, how close should they be.Can a blast of cold air from leaving the door open cause this?I have a large indoor garden in the winter and have been fighting fungus knats the last few years, do they damage seedlings?
 The root growth in 2"x2" cells looks white but like a spider web and after 2 months the soil in the cell mostly just falls off of what little roots that are there when transplanting.I use seed starters with a water reservoir and a capillary mat.I use tobacco.
 Can Mosaic Virus stunt seedlings but not kill them?